-Yet, older dogs can bring a lot to the party too.
-They are wiser than puppies, but still have a playful side, and older dogs make an ideal companion for an elderly or less active person.
+When they are considering whether to get a dog as a pet, many people will immediately think of a cute puppy.
+Yet older dogs can bring a lot to the party, too.
+They are wiser than puppies, but still have a playful side.
+Also, older dogs make an ideal companion for an elderly or less active person.

 Regardless of a dog’s age, adopting them from a rescue centre or a dog shelter to give them a good home is a brilliant thing to do.

-There’s a common misconception that animals are given up for adoption because of behavioural issues, but often a change in circumstance for owners can result in an elderly dog being given to a rehoming centre.
+There’s a common misconception that animals are given up for adoption because of behavioural issues, but often a change in an owner’s circumstances can result in an elderly dog being given to a rehoming centre.

-Therefore, through no fault of their own, they are left to find a new forever home, which can prove a little more difficult without those puppy-dog eyes.
-Adopting from one of these charities or a rehoming centre will give these deserving dogs a loving new home and means they can live out their golden years in comfort and happiness.
+Therefore, through no fault of their own, they are left to find a new forever home, which can prove a little more difficult for more senior dogs.
+Adopting from a charity or a rehoming centre will give these deserving dogs a loving new home and mean they can live out their golden years in comfort and happiness.

 Dog rehoming centres need our help

-Rehoming centres often speak out about their struggle to rehome older dogs.
+Rehoming centres have older dogs for adoption.
+But they often struggle to rehome older pets.
 There are stories of dogs being left in these centres for months and, in some cases, even years.

 Adopting an older dog can sometimes be off-putting, as they may have specific medical needs or be used to a certain lifestyle – living with no children or other pets, for example.

 However, most charities will ensure that anyone considering rehoming an animal with a pre-existing medical condition is fully briefed via the charity’s vet or veterinary nurse.
 They’ll also encourage potential owners to speak with their own vet to fully understand any likely costs for ongoing treatment.